-22In addition, Section 409A requires that the difference between the stock price and the strike price be recognized as income at the time of vesting, rather than on exercise.
-Thus this rule accelerates income recognition from the exercise date to the vesting date (see Alexander, Hirschey, and Scholz (2007)).
+23In addition, Section 409A requires that the difference between the stock price and the strike price be recognized as income at the time of vesting, rather than on exercise.
+Thus this rule accelerates income recognition from the exercise date to the vesting date (see Alexander et al. (2007)).
 Our model does not distinguish between exercise date and vesting date, so we cannot model this effect.